 - 2,300+ schools in 48 states

-TSA provides rules and guidelines for more than 70 middle school and high school competitions.
-Students are challenged to use and improve their STEM skills in team and individual events in such areas as: technology; communication; design and engineering; environmental systems; transportation; and manufacturing.
-All competitions are aligned with STEM standards, leadership skills, and the U.S. Department of Education's National Career Clusters Framework®.
+TSA provides rules and guidelines for more than 70 middle school competitions and high school competitions.
+For use in the classroom, all competitions are aligned with STEM standards, 21st century leadership skills, and the U.S. Department of Education's National Career Clusters Framework®.

-TEAMS is a STEM competition providing students in middle school and high school the opportunity to discover engineering.
-Students work together in teams and use practical applications of math and science to answer engineering questions about everyday, real-world challenges.
+TEAMS is a STEM competition that provides middle and high school students the opportunity to discover engineering.
+Through teamwork and the use of practical applications of math and science, participants solve questions based on real-world engineering challenges.

 Programs and Initiatives